← Back to Blog

 What I Don't Use It For

-To be balanced, here's where I still prefer manual work:
+To be fair, here's where I still prefer manual work:

 • Very simple one-line changes (faster to just do it)